Rocklin-Lab/mhdx_pipeline/README.md

 The pipeline expects three input files:

 1) a csv file contaning protein name, protein sequence, and monoisotopic mass.
 This file should be stored at resources/0_names_seqs_masses <br />
-e.g. <br />
+e.g. names_and_seqs.csv <br />
 `name,sequence,mono_mass` <br />
 `PDB2PJV,HMAVGIGALFLGFLGAAGSTVGAASGGGKKKKK,3085.722267` <br />
 `PDB2N92,HMSWLSKTAKKLENSAKKRISEGIAIAIQGGPR,3604.9987800000013` <br />
 `PDB2LZP,HMDTEIIGGLTIPPVVALVVMSRFGFFAHLLPR,3632.972752` <br />

-2) mzML files from HX-MS data.
+2) mzML files from HX-MS experiment.
 These files should be stored at resources/0_mzml.
 Alternatively, the user can provide already gziped versions of the mzML files.
-In this case, mzML.gz files should be stored at 2_mzml_gz.
+In this case, mzML.gz files should be stored at resources/2_mzml_gz.

 3) isotope file for each HX-MS 0 timepoint.
-This file is generated from IMTBX.
+This file is generated with IMTBX.
 More information can be found at https://dmtavt.com/IMTBX.

 4) edit config/config.yaml to contain the specific paths to those files along with the set of timepoints for your experiment.